darkerego/evmTools/README.md

     it is kind of a pain in the ass.
 Furthermore, the API is now rate limited to hell, so good luck.
 Oh and OneInch just did the same thing, but they are even worse, as I could not figure out how to get any API key at all.
 Great
     job ruining something awesome, guys ...
+- Find key
+  - Supply either a single address or list of addresses, along with a list of private keys.
+Finds the key associated with the address (if it exists in the input file)

 #### Configuration
 <p>